 The RDE tests required by this Regulation provide a presumption of conformity.
 The presumed conformity may be reassessed by additional RDE tests.

-The manufacturer shall ensure that all vehicles within the PEMS test family are compliant with UN Regulation No. [154] on WLTP, including conformity of production requirements.
+The manufacturer shall ensure that all vehicles within the PEMS test family are compliant with UN Regulation No. 154 on WLTP, including conformity of production requirements.

 The RDE performance shall be demonstrated by performing the necessary tests in the PEMS test family on the road operated over their normal driving patterns, conditions and payloads.
 The necessary tests shall be representative for vehicles operated on their real driving routes, with their normal load.